-The consumer function has one buffer per worker holding the incoming events that were received by the worker and are waiting to be processed.
+The consumer function has one buffer per worker, measured in number of messages, holding the incoming events that were received by the worker and are waiting to be processed.
 Once this buffer is full, events need to be processed so that the function is able to receive more events.
 The buffer size is configurable and is key to the overall configuration.